 How To Get a Medical Marijuana Card in Union County

-To get started early, and stay up to date on what’s going on with the Marijuana Market in North Carolina, we make it easy.
+To get started early, and stay up to date on what’s going on with Marijuana in Tennessee, we make it easy.
 To connect with a recommending medical marijuana doctor in Union County as they become active, simply fill out the patient registration form below.
 You will also receive updates and news related to marijuana in general.
 Legal Residents Only Please.

-Below are examples of Debilitating Medical Conditions in other states that may qualify patients in Union County when medical marijuana is approved.
+Below are examples of Debilitating Medical Conditions in other states that may qualify patients when medical marijuana is approved in Tennessee.

 - Alzheimer’s disease